 Diet and Nutrition

-As adults, Collies need 2 meals a day, each serving from three-quarters to one cup of dry food.
-For the best results, choose a product with 25% protein and 15% fat.
+Grown Collies do well on 2 meals a day, each running from three-quarters of a cup to a full cup of dry food.
+Aim for a formula around 25% protein and 15% fat.

 Grooming